A: Yes. All students are required to submit a supplemental application by the October 1st deadline.

 A: No. All applicants are expected to complete the GRE.
 The institution code is 3983.

 A: Yes.
-The GRE is a required component and the Program would like to see current scores.
+The GRE is a required component and the Program will only consider official test scores.

 A: In an effort to ensure fair admissions practices, we do not waive GRE requirements for any applicant.

 A: We do not have a minimum score on any specific section of the GRE however, competitive applicants have overall scores above the 50th percentile.